-- i) Farabantourou Project The Company's Farabantourou project consists of a small-scale mining license ("Petite License") issued in October 2018 for four years and a Farabantourou exploration permit (the "Farabantourou Quest Permit") issued in November 2018 for an initial 3-year term renewal for two additional 2-year terms.
+i) Farabantourou Project - The Company's Farabantourou project consists of a small-scale mining license ("Petite License") issued in October 2018 for four years and a Farabantourou exploration permit (the "Farabantourou Quest Permit") issued in November 2018 for an initial 3-year term renewal for two additional 2-year terms.
 The Company is required to incur minimum exploration expenditures of \$138,000, \$333,000, and \$371,000 during the first, second, and third years respectively for the maintenance of the Farabantourou Quest Permit.
-As at June 30, 2022, the Company is awaiting final approval for renewal of the Petite License and the Farabantourou Quest Permit. - ii) Farikounda Permit The Company acquired this property in 2019 through the acquisition of Ashanti Gold Corp. ("Ashanti").
-The Farikounda permit in Mali was renewed in November 2019 for three years with the option to renew for two additional 2-year terms.
-The Company is required to incur minimum exploration expenditures of \$158,000, \$419,000, and \$347,000 during the first, second, and third years respectively.
+On December 15, 2022, the Company received the renewed Petite License for another four years.